riyadattani/personal-blog/cmd/web/posts/my-journey-to-writing-my-blog-in-go.md

 This is my first personal project in Go, in fact, its my first personal project on a live website.
 [Tweet me](https://twitter.com/DattaniRiya) if you have any feedback whether its kind, mean or funny!

-So I made the decision to make a blog in Go because it was different language to what I normally use at work (node) and when I was introduced to it, it felt fun and simple.
+So I made the decision to make a blog in Go because it was different language to what I normally use at work (Node) and when I was introduced to it, it felt fun and simple.

 ### First attempt